-The flush command will mark all the running VMs in the specified host as to be rescheduled, which means that they will be migrated to another server with enough capacity.
+The flush command will migrate all the active VMs in the specified host to another server with enough capacity.
 At the same time, the specified host will be disabled, so no more Virtual Machines are deployed in it.
-This command is useful to clean a host of running VMs.
+This command is useful to clean a host of active VMs.
+The migration process can be done by a resched action or by a recover delete-recreate action, it can be configured at the /etc/one/cli/onehost.yaml by setting the field default_actions\flush to delete-recreate or to resched.
+Here is an example: